Slitterhead: Development and marketing

+In September 2020, Silent Hill creator Keiichiro Toyama left Sony Interactive Entertainment to form his own company, Bokeh Game Studio.
+A video posted by the studio in December of that year indicated that their first project would be an action-adventure game with horror elements.
+This title, Slitterhead, was first announced on December 9, 2021 at The Game Awards.

 Bokeh Game Studio published a video diary on July 6, 2023, on pre-alpha testing that was underway in the same year.

 The game is directed by Keiichiro Toyama.
 The Slitterheads are designed by Miki Takahashi and Tatsuya Yoshikawa, with music done by Akira Yamaoka.